 The Raspberry Pi is a fully functional single-board computer, and a pretty powerful one for the price.
 As such, it includes all the parts you’d usually see in a computer such as a SD card (for storage and hosting the operating system), network connectivity, HDMI ports and USB ports.
 You can also easily plug in a monitor, a keyboard and mouse when you need to work with it.
 There are many versions of the Raspberry Pi now available; in doubt, you can always go with the latest once since they’re pretty cheap.

-The most popular operating system for is the Raspbian Linux distribution, which contains most of the tools you’ll need to get started.
-If you have a Raspberry PI to spare, there are many other great distributions such as:
+The most popular operating system for that computer is the Raspbian Linux distribution, which contains most of the tools you’ll need to get started.
+If you have a Raspberry Pi to spare, there are many other great distributions such as: